AvramRobert/buccaneer/README.md

 runPrint(List("add", "1", "2"))
 runPrint(List("subtract", "2.012321", "1.2323"))
 ```
+#### MAN pages and input suggestions
-Finally, there is one additional interpreter called `interpretH`, which provides automatic MAN page generation and
+Finally, there is one last interpreter called `interpretH`, which provides automatic MAN page generation and
 input suggestions.
-These can be triggered at ANY point throughout the invocation.
+These can be triggered at any point throughout the invocation.
 To trigger them, an input
 must always either end with `-help | --help` (for MAN pages) or `-sgst  | --sgst` (for suggestions).
 (*Note*: These keywords are configurable):
 ```scala